 Verified3DBox cert

-This is the key pattern: the external model and Python exporter produce data; the Lean checker recomputes the geometric claim from that data.
+This is the key pattern: the detector and exporter produce data; the Lean checker recomputes the geometric claim from that data.

 Run The Real Model Path